p2docs/p2docs.github.io/page/index.md

 But you can help!
 [Contribute on GitHub!](https://github.com/p2docs/p2docs.github.io) File an issue if you think something needs to be improved or try your own hand and file a PR.

+(Also, the [Instruction Table](p2_optable.html) has entries for most of the instructions missing a detailed description)

 ## What's a Propeller 2?